-A home buying agent may provide just the help you need in identifying, negotiating the purchase, and finally owning the ideal rural retreat you are yearning to buy.
+A home buying agent may provide just the help you need in identifying, negotiating the purchase, and eventually buying a rural retreat.

 And although the UK may be only a small collection of islands, there are still many tracts of unspoilt countryside offering a retreat from the hustle and bustle of urban life.

 So, whether you brief your home buying agent to find a property in which you and your family can live in idyllic surroundings or you are looking at buying a rural retreat from which to run a business, there are many parts of the UK which may offer just such an opportunity.